TomKellyGenetics/graphsim/paper/paper.md

 inter-node relationships.
 A geometrically-decreasing (relative) distance weighting is used to achieve this:

-![\small \textbf{\textbf{Simulated graph structures.}} A constructed graph structure used as an example to demonstrate the simulation procedure in Figures 2 and 3.
-Activating links are denoted by black arrows and inhibiting links by red edges.
-Inhibiting edges have been highlighted in red.](figure1.pdf){ width=85% #fig:graph_simple label="fig:graph_simple"}

 [ $$R_{ij} =
 \begin{cases}
    1                            & \mbox{if genes } i \mbox{ and } j \mbox{ are adjacent} \\